10 Cookie Baking Secrets that Grandma Knew, That Made Her Famous in the Neighborhood

-For all you geeky homeschoolers and geek-loving bakers, like me, check out this short TEDs video about the science behind the why Grandma did what she did.
+For all you geeky homeschoolers and geek-loving bakers, like me, check out this short TED video about the science behind why Grandma did what she did.
 I learned a lot.

 Cookie Recipes to add to your repertoire

-Now that you know the secret sauce for perfect cookies every time, let me share a few of my family’s favorite cookie recipes.
+Now that you know the secret sauce for perfect cookies every time, let me share a few of my family’s favourite cookie recipes.

 Chocolate Cookie Recipes